cloudevents/spec/cloudevents/working-drafts/dds-format.md

 ### 2.3 Definition

-The [DDS Event Format][dds-message-format] is defined in the io::cloudevents DDS module and is dependent on the following base types:
+The [DDS Event Format][dds-event-format] is defined in the io::cloudevents DDS module and is dependent on the following base types:

 ```xml
  <struct name="Headers" extensibility="mutable">